archimedesoftwaresesto/pyNaviGui/README.md

 # pyNaviGui

-A new Python GUI library, inspired from PySimpleGUI experience , to go build desktoop and web app!
+An experiment! a new Python GUI library, inspired from PySimpleGUI experience , to go build desktoop and web app!

 ## Features